 - Change your clothing after you’ve been out.
 If you spend any significant amount of time with other animals, then you’ll want to change your clothing and even shower before seeing your rabbit.
 This will avoid them smelling the other animal and getting aggressive toward you.

 - Give your rabbit enough space.
 Rabbits can get bored and angry if they are kept in an enclosure that is too small for them.
 Make sure to give your rabbit enough space and time out to exercise.
+Learn more about how to make sure you have an appropriate enclosure for your rabbit.

 - Clean your rabbit’s enclosure when they’re not inside.
 Rabbits that are territorial are likely to attack any hands that come to clean their enclosure or replenish their food.
 Open the door and give your rabbit time to get some exercise while you tackle these tasks.